• Facebook

 The Tudor Place landscape began with a combination of ornamental and agrarian uses, worked by an enslaved labor force, including the family’s enslaved gardener Will Twine, in the early years and later by a paid staff of gardeners.
 Some agricultural uses lasted into the 20th century.
 By 1960, when Armistead Peter 3rd inherited the site and became its last private owner, the garden was focused on purely recreational purposes.

 With careful fidelity to their forebears, each Peter generation preserved original design elements as well as many of the earliest plantings, while adapting the landscape to their own needs.
-Consequently, unusual heirloom species dating back a century or more still thrive here, such as the Florentine tulips, grape varieties climbing the North Garden Arbor, and the Yesterday, Today and Tomorrow forget-me-nots.
+Consequently, unusual heirloom species dating back a century or more still thrive here, such as the Florentine tulips, grape varieties climbing the arbor near the Box Knot, and the Yesterday, Today and Tomorrow forget-me-nots.

 • History